 Turnover of frontline workers, as well as supervisory and management staff, is a major concern in many child welfare agencies.
 In some jurisdictions, worker turnover is as high as 90 percent per year, while in others, turnover is fairly minimal.
 Turnover of senior managers and administrators also presents challenges for agencies, and greater attention is being given to succession planning and leadership development.
-The following resources focus on the causes of turnover and some proposed solutions, including State and local examples.
+The following resources focus on the causes of turnover and some proposed solutions.

 Children and Youth Services Review, 34(10)

 Discusses a study that developed a conceptual framework to examine what motivates caseworkers' turnover intention.
 The article also addresses how administrators and management can attenuate turnover intention by enhancing caseworkers' growth needs with respect to meaningfulness of daily practice, rewards, and the development of personal career goals.

 Organizational Inclusion, Commitment, and Turnover Among Child Welfare Workers: A Multilevel Mediation Analysis